 Cancer of the uterine cervix is the third most common gynecologic cancer diagnosis and cause of death among gynecologic cancers in the United States .
-Cervical cancer has lower rates than uterine corpus and ovarian cancer, as well as many other cancer sites.
+Cervical cancer has lower incidence and mortality rates than uterine corpus and ovarian cancer, as well as many other cancer sites.
 These rankings are similar to global estimates for other developed countries .
 Unfortunately, in countries that do not have access to cervical cancer screening and prevention programs, cervical cancer remains the second most common type of cancer (17.8 per 100,000 women) and cause of cancer deaths (9.8 per 100,000) among all types of cancer in women.

 Human papillomavirus (HPV) is central to the development of cervical neoplasia and can be detected in 99.7 percent of cervical cancers .
 The most common histologic types of cervical cancer are squamous cell (69 percent of cervical cancers) and adenocarcinoma (25 percent) .

 The epidemiology, risk factors, clinical manifestations, and diagnosis of invasive cervical cancer will be reviewed here.
 Screening and prevention, staging, and the management of cervical cancer and preinvasive disease are discussed separately.
 (See "Screening for cervical cancer" and "Invasive cervical cancer: Staging and evaluation of lymph nodes" and "Management of early-stage cervical cancer" and "Management of locally advanced cervical cancer" and "Cervical intraepithelial neoplasia: Management of low-grade and high-grade lesions".)

 Incidence and mortality — Globally, cervical cancer accounted for an estimated 528,000 new cancer cases worldwide and for 266,000 deaths in 2012 .